Mino dreams of staring out over a tranquil ocean, of holding Taehyun close and not having to let go.

 And then he washes the markings away, leaves the room and returns to his living, breathing, partner.)

 Mino clicks his tongue.
 "I don't like the waiting.
 I like knowing the brief has been carried out.
-I like the finish; logging in and signifying the mission is complete...
+I like the finish; logging in and signifying the mission is complete..
+That's satisfying.
 How can you find the start more satisfying than the end?"

 Mino reaches out, stills Taehyun's hand as he tugs at his watch absent-mindedly and covers it with his own.
 "Sorry.
 I guess I didn't think that through before speaking."